pinkray/sencha-test/README.md

 # PWA

-this has to work! must work again  a Demo of the Progressive Web App support in Ext JS 6.5 and Sencha Cmd 6.5.
+this has to work!   a Demo of the Progressive Web App support in Ext JS 6.5 and Sencha Cmd 6.5.

 ## To run